Harvey Gallagher

 Harvey Gallagher (born 26 September 2003) is a professional Australian rules footballer for the Western Bulldogs in the Australian Football League (AFL).

 Early life and career

 Gallagher grew up in Bendigo, and originally played for the Sandhurst Football Club.

 AFL career

 2024 Season

 Debuting in Round 1 of the 2024 AFL season in a loss against Melbourne, Gallagher kicked his first goal in the same game.
 In Round 3 against the West Coast Eagles, Gallagher scored 2 goals and earned a rising star nomination.

 Statistics

-Statistics are correct to the end of Round 24, 2024.
+Updated to the end of round 22, 2026.